 Don’t forget this is hard for him too.
 Yes, you did the hard work, but he watched you do it.
 And that is hard in its own right.
 Be gentle with him, as well as yourself.

 Do you have resentment towards your husband because you feel like he doesn’t do enough around the house?
-Then don’t do everything around the house!
-Share the to-do list love!
+Then work with your spouse on dividing the housework in a way that feels equitable to you.

 - We rotate who does bath time every night

 - When our son was still bottle feeding, we would rotate feedings when we were both home.